 PPO Insurance Plan

-Set up this Insurance Plan Type when you are contractually obligated to reduce your fees as an in-network provider.
-Because you are enrolled with the insurance company, you have access to a published list of fees that you must charge the patient.
+Set up this Insurance Plan Type when the practice or providers are contractually obligated to reduce their fees as an in-network provider.
+Because the practice or providers are enrolled with the insurance company, they have access to a published list of fees that they must charge the patient.
 The insurance portion is calculated as a percentage of the published fee and the patient pays the rest.

 There are two setup options: one tracks write-offs, the other doesn't.
 Write-offs are the difference between the contracted fee and the provider's UCR fees.